 Please note that we still require children to remove any other form of ear jewellery, or to remove studs if parents have not completed the permission form.

 The form can be found on the 'letters and forms' page.

 No form of jewellery, other than stud earrings, is permitted unless it is for religious reasons.

 If this is the case then notification should be sent to the Headteacher in advance.

 Volunteer your Services

 Halfway Houses is dedicated to involving the local community and are very pleased to accept volunteer helpers, where possible.

-If you feel that you would like to volunteer to help, please e-mail Mrs Jayne Stupple the Volunteer Co-Ordinator at
+If you feel that you would like to volunteer to help, please contact the schools main office.

 We look forward to hearing from you